nauerster/sass-base/README.md

 ## Fire It Up
 Follow these instructions to fire up your `Sass Plate` after ensuring you have all dependencies listed above installed in your environment.

-1. In terminal/Command line, navigate to the root directory (where Gruntfile.js is located)
+1. In Terminal/Command-line, navigate to the root directory (where Gruntfile.js is located)
   * Install Node Modules: `npm install`

 2. In the same directory run the following command
   * `grunt serve`: css file will be output into the dev folder.
 The watch task will continue to run until you quit it `(ctrl + c)`.
   * `grunt build`: will run all the same dev tasks, but will compress our css file for final release.

+## Documentation
+Using [SassDoc](http://http://sassdoc.com/), you can parses your source folder to grab documentation-specific comments.
+From there, it builds a data tree, that gets enhanced and filtered before being passed to the view.

+1. In Terminal/Command-line, simply run 'grunt sassdoc' at the root of your project directory.